-In Côte d'Ivoire, Canada has been represented by the Canadian Embassy in Abidjan since 1970.
-Côte d'Ivoire has been represented in Canada by its Embassy in Ottawa since 1972.
+In Côte d'Ivoire, Canada has been represented by the Embassy of Canada to Côte d’Ivoire, in Abidjan, since 1970.
+Côte d'Ivoire has been represented in Canada by the Embassy of Côte d’Ivoire to Canada in Ottawa since 1972.

 Canada’s trade relations with Côte d’Ivoire feature a significant growth potential, most notably in the mining, education, information and telecommunication technologies, and oil and gas sectors.
 In 2019, Canadian exports to Côte d’Ivoire totaled $57.3 million, while imports from Côte d’Ivoire reached $546.6 million.
 Main Canadian exports included air and motor vehicles and related parts; machinery; and cereals and vegetal products.
 Main imports from Côte d’Ivoire included cocoa, mineral products, rubber and rubber products.

 - Foreign Investment Promotion and Protection Agreement (FIPA), 2015

 The Canadian Francophonie Scholarship Program has provided scholarships to 155 citizens of Côte d'Ivoire since 1987.

 Canadian programing in Côte d’Ivoire aims at improving inclusive governance and gender equality.
 Various initiatives support women and girl’s empowerment and foster a more equitable access to social services, namely for sexual and reproductive healthcare, whilst promoting their economic independence, especially in rural regions.
 Canadian initiatives are in line with the G7 Charlevoix declaration on quality education for girls, adolescent girls and women in developing countries,

 In response to the COVID-19 pandemic, Canada granted a significant support to help prevent the virus’s propagation, while providing immediate assistance for education and gender based violence initiatives.